iambotcoder/Vprofile-docker/README.md

 # 🚀 VProfile Project - Docker Compose Setup

 ---

 ## 📖 Overview
-This document provides a step-by-step guide to setting up the **VProfile Project** using **Docker Compose**.
-The project consists of multiple services such as MySQL, Memcached, RabbitMQ, Tomcat (application), and Nginx (web server).
-Using Docker Compose allows for easy deployment and management of these services in a containerized environment.
+This document provides a step-by-step guide to setting up a **Vagrant Virtual Machine** using **Ubuntu Jammy**.
+The setup includes networking, resource allocation, and provisioning options to automate the development environment.

 ---